 Waynesburg - Magnolia is a very small town located in the state of Ohio.
-With a population of 3,546 people and just one neighborhood, Waynesburg - Magnolia is the 342nd largest community in Ohio.
+With a population of 3,565 people and just one neighborhood, Waynesburg - Magnolia is the 342nd largest community in Ohio.
+Waynesburg - Magnolia has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Waynesburg - Magnolia, you'll notice that it is more blue-collar than most other communities in America.
-41.29% of Waynesburg - Magnolia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Waynesburg - Magnolia is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Waynesburg - Magnolia who work in office and administrative support (12.27%), sales jobs (8.71%), and food service (8.40%).
+Waynesburg - Magnolia is a blue-collar town, with 42.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Waynesburg - Magnolia is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in Waynesburg - Magnolia who work in sales jobs (11.67%), office and administrative support (8.54%), and business and financial occupations (6.27%).

 The people who call Waynesburg - Magnolia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waynesburg - Magnolia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waynesburg - Magnolia include German, Italian, Irish, English, and European.
+Important ancestries of people in Waynesburg - Magnolia include German, Italian, European, Irish, and English.

 The most common language spoken in Waynesburg - Magnolia is English.
 Other important languages spoken here include Polish and Italian.